 The Guppy is one of the most popular aquarium fish due to it’s easy living habitat and cosmetic beauty.
 Guppies give off small bio-load and waste levels so they make for a tremendous pet fish.
 Not two Guppies have the same coloration or design.
 The wide variety of hybrid breeds make these fish super popular.

 These small beautiful fish can be kept in community tanks.
+Bottom Feeders also do great in these community tanks.
 Just make sure these tanks are tropical fish with heated water.
 You will need an aquarium heater for these setups.
 Check our top 20 questions posted below.
 Submit any questions you have for new threads here.

 In the aquarium trade, you will find a broad selection of different Guppy types.
 You can for instance get Fantail guppy, Mosaic guppy, Veiltail guppy, Grass guppy, Lacetail guppy, Bottom and Double swordtail guppy, Lyretail guppy, Snakeskin guppy, Flagtail guppy, Peacock guppy, Long fin guppy, King Cobra guppy, Red tail guppy, Fancy guppy, Triangle tail guppy, Rounded guppy, Glass guppy and Tuxedo guppy.
 Guppies come in many different colors, including green, red and blue.

 Guppies are often found in community aquariums, but Guppies with long and flowing fins can be harassed by fin-nippers and should not be combined with such fishes.
 The popular Mollies are for instance renowned for nipping fins.
 Guppies should ideally be kept in groups in a well planted aquarium since this will make them less shy and reduce the amount of stress.
 The recommended water temperature for Guppy is 75-85° F and the pH level should ideally be from 6.8 to 7.6.